 When an Apple device is supervised, IT administrators can exercise more control over it, letting them automate actions, add restrictions, and do things like bypass activation lock, install apps “silently,” push OS updates remotely, or filter web content.

-In WWDC 2020, Apple announced that any Mac enrolled in User-Approved MDM will be considered supervised.
+In WWDC 2020, this changed.
+Apple announced that any Mac enrolled in User-Approved MDM will be considered supervised.
 Before this change, Mac devices enrolled in User Approved MDM didn’t have the same capabilities as those enrolled via Automated Device Enrollment.